 You can open Revit files in Revit LT, but there are a few things to keep in mind.

 Revert LT can access and modify Revit project files, but it can’t work with features that are exclusive to the full version of Revit.
 These include MEP elements, advanced structural components and in-product rendering.
+This makes sure it’s basically compatible, but you might need to make a few changes to the original Revit file to get the best out of it in Revit LT.

 That’s why Revit LT is a great option for individual architects or small firms that just need access to architectural models.
 It’s a practical way to work with Revit files without the need for all of Revit’s capabilities.